yosrahelal/paladin/doc-site/docs/concepts/private_evm.md

     - Proposing the existing account states that will be read/updated
     - Proposing the new account states that will be produced
 - Consensus is formed through endorsement signatures
-    - Members of privacy group re-execute the same transaction
+    - Members of privacy group re-execute the signed transaction
     - The same exact account states are used by every member who endorses
-    - A signature is only provided if the execution results are identical
+    - A signature is only provided if the execution results are identical to the proposal
 - The base ledger enforces the transition
     - A masked record of every account state is held on-chain
-    - The existing account states that are modified/read must still exist
+    - All account states that are modified/read in a transaction must exist
     - Once executed, no other transaction can use any modified account state
     > - This is a derivation of a UTXO model, where each account state is a UTXO